Speak Out Against Hate: A Call to Action in Delaware

 Countering Hate with Inclusivity and Partnership

-SOAH’s approach is deeply inclusive—engaging faith leaders, students & educators, business owners, elected officials, and everyday residents—building a broad coalition that reflects Delaware’s diversity.
+SOAH’s approach is deeply inclusive.
+It engages faith leaders, students and educators, business owners, elected officials, and everyday residents, building a broad coalition that reflects Delaware’s diversity.
 This networked effort strengthens democratic participation by empowering people to speak out early and loud against the structures and rhetoric that perpetuate hate.
 Partnership with statewide and national networks also equips SOAH with resources to sustain its rapid response to bias incidents and policy threats.

 This is particularly important now as hate incidents and discriminatory policies increasingly intersect with political contests and debates around immigration reform.
 SOAH’s advocacy work pushes for policies grounded in humanity and justice, challenging legislative efforts that institutionalize exclusion or punish vulnerable populations.
 Their strategic, community-rooted model illustrates how civic engagement can transform outrage into effective, actionable solutions.